8 ways to get involved with Mental Health Awareness Week

 Find our pop-up stall in Kirkgate Shopping Centre and chat with our friendly staff.

-Meet the Mind in Bradford team at our pop-up stall in the vaccination space near the entrance.
+Meet the Bradford District and Craven Mind team at our pop-up stall in the vaccination space near the entrance.

 Outside M&S in The Broadway we’ll be running a Lego Walk with the Act As One partnership.
 Children and adults are invited to take off their shoes and cross the path of lego!